 Only students who intend to pursue a PhD degree full-time are accepted into the program.
 Admission into the QBS Program is based on appraisal of each applicant's undergraduate academic record, Graduate Record Examination Scores (GRE), letters of recommendation, involvement in research or other activities which indicate a strong commitment to graduate study, and the personal statement of goals.
 The GRE requirement includes the quantitative, analytical writing, and verbal exams.

-It is expected that all entering graduate students will have had course work in 3 of 4 of the following:
+It is expected that all entering PhD graduate students will have had course work in the following:

 1 course in statistics or equivalent experience

 Applicants for whom English is not their native language and who have not attended an English-speaking institution must provide the results of the Test of English as a Foreign Language (TOEFL).
 We will also accept IELTS scores with band scores of 7.0 or higher.
 QBS students are expected to be able to communicate easily and fluently in written and verbal English.